 I held postdoctoral positions at the University of Naples and at the University of Durham.
 Following these, I worked for five years as Mathematical Modeller at Rothamsted Research (UK).

-I am a member of the Nonlinear and Complex Systems Research Group and my research interests involve nonlinear differential equations, applied dynamical systems and mathematical biology.
+I am a member of the Nonlinear and Complex Systems Research Group and my research interests involve nonlinear differential equations, applied dynamical systems, biostatistics and mathematical biology.

 - Population dynamics